What Do You Mean by an Interpreter?

 The job description of a translator and an interpreter varies in two terms.
 The job description of a translator demands him or her to be expressive in his work.
 On the other hand, the job of an interpreter is to convey the required dialogues discussion across the table.

-A translator can freely approach anyone for an extra help when faces any difficulty.
+A translator can freely approach anyone for extra help when faces any difficulty.
 However, an interpreter is not given the same freedom.
 The duty and its performance may vary in both the closely related profession but the responsibility of the work falls equally on both the shoulder.

 Qualifications of an Interpreter: